emildalalyan/MetaSet/README.md

   Yes, it uses **[TagLibSharp](http://github.com/mono/taglib-sharp)**

 ### Where are releases?
-  Now, I have not publish a first release yet.
+  Now, I have not published a first release yet.
 But soon, it will be *published*.